-Other observations regarding stakeholders:
+Other observations regarding stakeholders

-of the Managing Board, which can be sent to a dedicated e-mail address pers@nwbbank.com.
+NWB Bank invites its stakeholders to submit any suggestions they may have concerning its CSR policy and the Report of the Managing Board, which can be sent to a dedicated e-mail address mvo@nwbbank.com.

-103-3 Development of the management approach Further details are provided in the section on 'The Sustainable Water Bank' for each material issue.
+103-3 Evaluation of the management approach

+Further details are provided in the section on 'The Sustainable Water Bank' for each material issue.
 See '102-47 List of material issues' on page 18 for further information.